-Small Business Management Program
+Small Business Management course curriculum

 The goals and values of Ashworth College; time management; creating a realistic weekly and monthly study schedule; the nature and purpose of assessments; how to study effectively to prepare for and take an online examination; developing the skill sets necessary for success in the twenty-first century.

 Lesson 3: Think Before You Plan